Skip to main content

 Whether you’re dealing with a failing zone board, a stuck damper, or you’re not sure why your zones aren’t behaving, we’re here to help you get your home comfort back under control.

-Schedule Zoning Service in Tampa, FL 33603
+Get a FREE Diagnosis for Your Zoning System in Tampa, FL 33603

 If your zoned HVAC system isn’t delivering consistent comfort, it doesn’t have to stay that way.
 Whether you suspect a zone board issue, a damper motor problem, or you just know something isn’t right, Home Therapist Cooling, Heating, and Plumbing can help.